inkloud/parcel-forwarder/README.md

 Check our plugin template in ```src/IT/TEMPLATE``` for not start a project from scratch!

+### How to launch the project

+1. Open a shell in the project root directory
+2. ``` npm run watch ```
+3. Open index.html on Chrome
+4. Use the username and password gived from us
+5. Use the trial order and use the application

 ### Props

 These are the ReactJS **props** passed to your main componet plugin: